 - 2.1 Unless otherwise specified herein, the design, materials and workmanship shall conform to the latest edition of the one or as many as applicable of the following standards or their approved equivalents. - 2.2.
-All standards, specifications and code of practices, referred to herein shall be the latest edition including all applicable amendments, revisions and additional publications.

-2.3.
-List of Indian Standards:
+All standards, specifications and code of practices, referred to herein shall be the latest edition including all applicable amendments, revisions and additional publications. - 2.3.
+List of Indian Standards :

 IS.
 226 : Structural steel (standard quality) IS.
 808 : Rolled steel beams, channel and angles sections.
 IS.
 1099 : Structural steel (ordinary quality) ASTM 06 : General requirements for delivery of rolled steel plates, sheet piling and bars for structural use.
 IS.
 1367 : Technical supply conditions for threaded fasteners.
 IS.
 3757 : High tensile friction grip fasteners for structural engineering purposes.
 IS.
 814 : Specifications for covered electrodes for metal arc welding for mild steel.
 IS.
 3613 : Acceptance tests for wire flux combination for submerged-arc welding.
 AWS.
 A-5.1 : Specification for mild steel covered arc welding electrodes.
 AWS.A-5-17 : Specification for hard mild steel electrodes and submerged arc welding.
 IS.
 1052 : Specification for rolling and cutting tolerances for hot rolled steel products.
 IS.
 2074 : Ready mixed paint, red oxide zinc chrome, priming.
 IS.
 102 : Ready mixed paint, brushing, red lead, non-setting, priming.
 IS.
 300 : Code of practice for use of structural steel in general building construction.
 IS.
-875 : Code of practice for structural safety of building: Loading standards.
+875 : Code of practice for structural safety of building : Loading standards.
 IS.
 1893 : Recommendations for earthquake resistant design of structures.
-IS.
-816 : Code of practice for use of metal arc welding for general construction.
-IS.
-4353 : Recommendations for submerged arc welding of mild steel and low alloy steel.

-IS.
-823 : Code of procedure for manual metal arc welding of mild steel.

-IS.
-817 : Codes of practice for training and welding of metal arc welders.

-IS.
-1182 : Recommended practice for radiographic examination of fusion-welded butt joints in steel plates welds

-IS.
-5334 : Codes of practice for magnetic particle flaw detection of

-ASTM E. 94 : Recommended practice for radiographic testing.

-ASTME.
-109 : Dry powder magnetic particle inspection.

-ASTME.
-130 : Wet magnetic particle inspection.
-ASTME.
-165 : Liquid penetrant inspection.

-IS.
-1477 : Code of practice for painting of ferrous metals in building all allied finishes.

-IS.
-1161 : Steel Tubes for structural purposes

-IS:1363 : Hexagon Head Bolts, Screws and Nuts of product (Part I to III)

-IS.
-1852 : Rolling and Cutting Tolerances for Hot Rolled Steel

-Products

-IS.
-3502 : Steel Chequered Plate

-IS.
-3757 : High Strength Structural Bolts IS.
-1200 : Method of Measurement
+: Code of practice for use of metal arc welding for general construction. : Recommendations for submerged arc welding of mild steel and low alloy steel. : Code of procedure for manual metal arc welding of mild steel. : Codes of practice for training and welding of metal arc welders. : Recommended practice for radiographic examination of fusion-welded butt joints in steel plates : Codes of practice for magnetic particle flaw detection of welds : Recommended practice for radiographic testing. : Dry powder magnetic particle inspection. : Wet magnetic particle inspection. : Liquid penetrant inspection. : Code of practice for painting of ferrous metals in building all allied finishes. : Steel Tubes for structural purposes : Hexagon Head Bolts, Screws and Nuts of product (Part I to III) : Rolling and Cutting Tolerances for Hot Rolled Steel Products : Steel Chequered Plate High Strength Structural Bolts : Method of Measurement